DISSOLUTION OF MARRIAGE

 The court-dictated process of litigating a divorce proceeding includes alternative dispute resolution in various forms to try and reach agreements before the court intervenes.
 If settlement is not reached the case will proceed to pretrial and subsequently trial unless settled by the parties.
 In the collaborative divorce process meetings are held between the parties and experts until agreements are reached at which time a divorce decree is submitted to the court.

 Our attorneys have experience handing the division of property ranging from low monetary value to high value assets.
-What property or assets that are important to you may not be important to someone else in similar circumstances.
+Property or assets that are important to you may not be important to someone else in similar circumstances.
 Our attorneys can help settle property disputes, the division of assets, and address non-marital assets or property.

 The first step is to speak with one of our attorneys who can review the aspects of your case and explain the various options based on the outcomes you are seeking.
 When unsure if moving forward is the right thing to do, they will discuss the likelihood of success, risks, costs, and other implications.